gecko0307/gscript3/README.md

 fun(200);
 ```

-There is limited support for parameterized macro expansion, which makes macros idiomatically close to templates in D. Unlike template specialization, macro expansion substitutes named parameters with AST expressions rather than data types:
+There is basic support for parameterized macro expansion, which makes macros idiomatically close to templates.
+Unlike template specialization, macro expansion substitutes named parameters with AST expressions rather than data types:

 ```
 macro sum(a, b) = a + b;